 Walter Matthau Movie #3

 Synopsis: Two wildly-different loveable losers develop an uneasy friendship and engage in weird adventures in Central Park.
-Ok, so it’s a geriatric, low-budget remake of The Fisher King
+Ok, so it’s a geriatric, low-budget remake of The Fisher King.

 Blurb From the VHS Jacket: “With vaudevillian flair, these appealing oldsters outrageously take on the world and its multiple threats - drug dealers and muggers, enlightened children, forced retirement, and the spectre of the old folks’ home.”